BeepIsla/CSGO-Overwatch-Bot/README.md

    - - I assume this tells our client to wait this many seconds before we are allowed a new case
 8. *Repeat*

-If we start the game with a Overwatch case already being assigned to us the game sends `CMsgGCCStrike15_v2_PlayerOverwatchCaseUpdate` with `reason` being `0`.
-The GC wil respond with the same assigned case we got earlier.
+If we start the game with a Overwatch case already being assigned to us the GC wil respond with the same assigned case we got earlier.
 It might also respond with a new case incase our old case has expired, this is untested though.